Steps to Hiring your First Employee in Wisconsin

 Hiring your first employee as a new business owner is both an exciting and frightening experience.
-Not only do you have a person relying on you to pay them so they can provide for their family while balancing the cash flow needs of your business, there is a lot of paperwork and laws to comply with.
-Here are 8 steps a business will need to take when hiring their first employee in Wisconsin.
+Not only do you have a person relying on you to pay them so they can provide for their family while balancing the cash flow needs of your business, but there is also a lot of paperwork and laws to comply with.
+Here are 8 steps a business will need to make when hiring their first employee in Wisconsin.

 Step 1 – Register as an Employer

 Wisconsin employers will need to first get a Federal Employer Identification Number (FEIN) – Form SS-4 from the Internal Revenue Service (IRS), in addition to the Withholding Account Number from the Wisconsin Department of Revenue and Employer Registration with the Wisconsin Department of Workforce Development.

 Each new employee will need to fill out the I-9, Employment Eligibility Verification Form from U.S. Citizenship and Immigration Services.
 The I-9 Form is used to confirm citizenship and eligibility to work in the U.S.